 John undertakes research and development to improve exploitation of satellite data in numerical weather prediction and other applications in weather and climate.

-Areas of expertise:
+Areas of expertise

-Weather satellite data.
+Weather satellite data

-Inverse and retrieval methods.
+Inverse and retrieval methods

-John manages R&D which aims to:
+John manages and conducts R&D which aims to:

 Most of these activities have the goal of improving the performance of NWP, through improvements in satellite data and their methods of exploitation.
 Some of the work is targeted on improvements in forecasting, in climate analysis and in other environmental applications.